Georgia

 My dear friend Tamar Babuadze is my partner in the Georgia trips.
 She’s the founder-editor of a beautiful magazine of food and culture called Indigo, lives in Tbilisi, and is steeped in the country’s history and food traditions.
 She’s a wonderful traveling companion.

 We did our first Georgian immersethrough trips in October 2017 and October 2019.
-In autumn 2022 we were able to make a first trip after the hiatus imposed by the pandemic, and I was delighted to head back in 2024.
+In autumn 2022 we were able to make a first trip after the hiatus imposed by the pandemic.
+I’ve been on hiatus since December 2024, for family reasons.
+(If you read my Substack posts, you’ll know some of the story.)

 the schedule